aday2418/startup/README.md

     + Retrieving and Displaying Friend Data
 + DB/Login - Store users, app preferences, and listening data in database.
 Users are not able to see friend data until they are logged in
 + WebSocket - As users continually listen to music, their top songs, artists, and minutes are all automatically updated
-+ React - Application ported to use the React web framework
++ React - Application will eventually be ported to use the React web framework